COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

-    Our starting definition is: **gas mix** "the mixture of gases in an ion chamber, in format element-percent-element-percent", with key data name "detector id" and other data names "detector length" and "location".
+    Our starting definition is: **gas mix** "the mixture of gases in an ion chamber, in format element-percent-element-percent", with key data name "detector id" and other data names that also have "detector id" as a key data name are "detector length" and "location".
 If we tabulate this, we might have:

      +----------------+-------------+-------------------+------------+
      | detector id    | gas mix     | detector length   | location   |